infobip/infobip-api-csharp-client/README.md

         Messages = new List<SmsTextualMessage>() { smsMessage }
     };
 ```

-Send the message and inspect the `ApiException` for more information in case of failure.
+Now we can send the message using client instantiated before and inspect the `ApiException` for more information in case of failure.
 You can get the HTTP status code from `ErrorCode` property, and more details about error from `ErrorContent` property.

 ```csharp
     try
     {